willeswa/willies.com/src/pages/ultimate-guide-for-authentication-in-django-rest.md

 ```
 Note that Django User model provides the <a href="https://docs.djangoproject.com/en/3.0/ref/contrib/auth/#django.contrib.auth.models.User.check_password"> `user.check_password`</a> method for checking plain text password against hashed passwords.

-Finally, add the routing to the login page.
-In the `urls.py` module of the authentication app, add the following code:
+Finally, add the login route.
+In the `urls.py` module of the authentication app, add the following block of code:

 ```py
 ...